 These days a lot of books that I read seem to be an extended form of a short story.
-What would have worked excellently in a short story – with tight hold on the plot, gets lost in the lengthy descriptions of the parts that are not so relevant from story’s point of view?
+What would have worked excellently in a short story – with a tight hold on the plot, gets lost in the lengthy descriptions of the parts that are not so relevant from story’s point of view?
 This book Where the Rainbow Ends came to me for review.

-Where I got impatient was when author goes into the past to set the context for his current hypothesis and then ends up filling more than half the pages writing things that are nice to read but are not really relevant to the story or the plot.
-He could have pruned it to minimum and kept the story very crisp.
+Where I got impatient was when the author goes into the past to set the context for his current hypothesis.
+And then ends up filling more than half the pages writing things that are nice to read.
+But are not really relevant to the story or the plot.
+He could have pruned it to the minimum.
+And kept the story very crisp.
 All the while, when I was reading those 80-90 pages, I wanted to skip to the present.
 At the very least I wanted some clue in those pages that would provide some keys for the present situation but there were none.
-In the end I felt all these were written to fill the pages and convert a novella into a novel.
+In the end, I felt all these were written to fill the pages and convert a novella into a novel.

 Fun, light read.

 You may buy this book – Where the Rainbow Ends by Anurag Anand at Amazon.